pssaluja/pssaluja.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I am a Lead High-Performance Computing Engineer at [Brown University](https://www.brown.edu/) working at the [Center for Computation & Visualization](https://ccv.brown.edu/).
+I manage the university's main HPC cluster, OSCAR, supporing researchers across campus.
+My work includes compute, storage, networking, and building software environments using Spack and containers.
+I enjoy working with the new emerging hardware and software.

+Previously, I worked at the [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/), where I supported large-scale genomic computing.
+I helped build a dedicated HPC cluster for [Illumina DRAGEN (Dynamic Read Analysis for GENomics)](https://www.illumina.com/products/by-type/informatics-products/dragen-secondary-analysis.html) systems and worked with SLURM and Kubernetes in hybrid on-prem and cloud environments.

+Earlier, I was an HPC Administrator at [Purdue University](https://www.rcac.purdue.edu/).
+I have over seven years fo full-time experience working with high-performance computing systems.

+Education:

+I completed my Master's degree in Computer Science at Brown University, where I worked closely with [Stephen Bach](stephenbach.net).
+My research focussed on parallel file-systems.
+During this time, AI research was rapidly expanding, and I became interested in building large-scale training clusters and optimizing infrastructure for machine learning workloads.
+I worked closely on GPUDirect Storage to reduce training times.

+I also hold a Masters of Business Administration from the University of Rhode Island, which compliments my technical background with experience in leadership, operations, and decision-making.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.